Position Description for 2024-2025 Applicants

-3. Residence life student leaders are responsible for assisting with the check-in and check-out processes each semester.
+- Residence Life Student Leaders are responsible for assisting with the check-in and check-out processes each semester.

-4. Residence life student leaders will assist in room condition reports, key checks, and other task given by supervisor.
+- Residence Life Student Leaders will assist in room condition reports, key checks, and other task given by supervisor.

-5. Residence life student leaders are responsible for completing any curriculum forms, incident reports, on-call forms, and other miscellaneous paperwork.
+- Residence Life Student Leaders are responsible for completing any curriculum forms, incident reports, on-call forms, and other miscellaneous paperwork.

-6. Residence life student leaders are also responsible for assisting during health and safety inspections, fire alarms and lockdown drills.
+- Residence Life Student Leaders are also responsible for assisting during health and safety inspections, fire alarms and lockdown drills.

-7. Residence life student leader participation in student leader selection, interviews, and information sessions are also required.
+- Residence Life Student leader participation in student leader selection, interviews, and information sessions are also required.

 D. On-Call (GHCs exempt)

-4. As an extension of The University of Puget Sound, staff members have broader responsibilities within the campus community.
-It is expected that all student leaders, when present, offer to aid in any conflicts and situations that may arise in any residential space at any time.
+- As an extension of The University of Puget Sound, staff members have broader responsibilities within the campus community.
+It is expected that all Student Leaders, when present, offer to aid in any conflicts and situations that may arise in any residential space at any time.

-5. Student Leaders may have to conduct on-call duties during fall, thanksgiving, and spring breaks
+- Student Leaders may have to conduct on-call duties during Fall, Thanksgiving, and Spring breaks

-E. Responsible for meeting curriculum requirements as set forth the Department of Residence Life.
+E. Responsible for meeting curriculum requirements as set forth by the Department of Residence Life.

-1. Curriculum includes but not limited to community meetings, logger chats, take-to meetings, bulletin boards, and weekly digest.
+- Curriculum includes but not limited to community meetings, logger chats, take-to meetings, bulletin boards, and community engagments.

-2. Curriculum tasks must be properly planned, advertised, and carried out to the best of a student leaders’ ability.
-All Curriculum administration/documentation must be completed thoroughly and on time.
+- Curriculum tasks must be properly planned, advertised, and carried out to the best of a Student Leaders’ ability.
+All curriculum administration/documentation must be completed thoroughly and on time.
 An effective curriculum assists in creating a stronger community in the residence halls.

-2. Inform and educate residents in assigned area about their rights and responsibilities as residential students and members of the Puget Sound community in accordance with the university residential policies and the Student Integrity Code, and confront students in violation of said standards.
+- Inform and educate residents in assigned area about their rights and responsibilities as residential students and members of the Puget Sound community in accordance with the University Residential Policy and the Student Integrity Code, and confront students in violation of said standards.

-3. As a representative of the University and the housing staff, residence life student leaders are expected to abide by and enforce all University of Puget Sound Community Standards, Residence Life policies, State and/or Federal Laws.
+- As a representative of the University and the housing staff, Residence Life Student Leaders are expected to abide by and enforce all University of Puget Sound Community Standards, Residence Life policies, State and/or Federal Laws.
 Failure to do so may result in accountability processes.

 G. Evaluation and Placement